attilaolah/homelab/bootstrap/README.md

 ## Talos

 Talos can be bootstrapped more or less using `talos:bootstrap`.
-Currently it will fail some time around the CNI step, but sub-tasks can be executed one-by-one manually.
-This should one day be fixed.

-Note that Kubelet is installed with `--rotate-server-certificates=true` from the start, meaning API calls to kubelet itself will fail the TLS check until the Kubelec certificates are issued.
-To do that, one can either manually approve the CSRs for each node, or just wait until the Flux steps below end up installing `kubelet-csr-approver`, which will do the approval.
-Until that, container logs can be checked using `talosctl -n node-ip logs -k container-id`.

 ## Flux + Secrets